 At the moment, the DW735 is the best benchtop thickness planer I’ve ever used and it’s been this way for a while.
 It also doesn’t look like any other power tool manufacturer is taking a run at beating the quality of the DW735.
-There are many other very nice benchtop thickness planers out there, but none are quite as nice as this one.
+There are many other very nice benchtop thickness planers out there, but none are quite as nice as this one in my experience.

-Click to watch a video I made a while back about how I keep my DW735 running sweetly.
-The same advice applies to most benchtop thickness planers.
+Click above to watch a video I made a while back about how I keep my DW735 running sweetly.
+The same advice applies to all benchtop thickness planers.
 Video transcript below so you can study more effectively.

 VIDEO TRANSCRIPT: 00:01 There are three things you need to do to keep your wood planer running well, and I want to show you each of them right now.
 The first thing you need to do – and it applies to all wood planers on the market – is to regularly wax the bed.
 If you don’t do this, your wood is going to stick, and it won’t feed through properly.
 Now, as for wax, this is what I use, Johnson’s Paste Wax.
 I bought it in the late ’70s, and as you can see inside, there’s still plenty of wax in there.
 I figure I got maybe five, 10 more years out of this can.
 Just put a little bit on the rag and rub it in circles around the bed.
 You don’t have to be fancy, just as long as you get complete coverage.
 Let it dry for a few minutes and then lightly buff it off with a clean rag.
 It’s amazing how long that’s going to allow your wood to keep sliding smoothly while you plane it.